← Back to blog · Therapy Approaches

 • Therapeutic Relationship as Healing: The relationship itself is not just the container but part of the medicine.
 Feeling truly heard, accepted, and understood is powerful — often more powerful than advice or strategies.

-Who Might Benefit From Client-Centered Therapy?
+Who Might Benefit From Person-Centered Therapy?

 Thinking whether this might be right for you?
 Here are some conditions or experiences where clients tend to benefit: